hudsonrio/hudsonrio.github.io/_posts/2016-7-14-Titantic_Features_Bagging_and_More.md

 As is a rite of passage among those studying machine learning - as well as the introductory kaggle competition entry - I spent this week grappling with the titanic log dataset.
 My mission?
 Identify, simply based on the passenger log, who would make it to a lifeboat and survive the Arctic disaster.

-But it was also an opportunity to test a concept I've been grappling with: whether and when input variables (hereafter referred to as "features) should be considered categorical (and therefore binarized), and when they should be considered continuous (and, typically, scaled.)
+But it was also an opportunity to test a concept I've been grappling with: whether and when input variables (hereafter referred to as "features") should be considered categorical (and therefore binarized), and when they should be considered continuous (and, typically, scaled.)

-I decided to make two similar sets of features: scaled features, primarily for regression techniques, and binary 'dummy' features.
+I decided to make two similar sets of features: scaled features, primarily for regression techniques, and binary 'dummy' features (you will recall I did a similar technique in my first post about emotional song content).
 By splitting my features this way, I would be able to run a wide variety of models and compare their performance relative to one another when run through various machine learning algorithms.
 This post explores the features I extracted in this particular problem, further exploration into categorical versus continuous features, and and exploration of "ensemble" machine learning models.

 ## Features I added --

 After exploring the data, I considered what sorts of factors would _intuitively_ seem to predict survival of the titanic.
-I reasoned that people closer to the lifeboats would likely have a better shot of survival, as would rich folks, and finally some lucky groups (perhaps women and children?) who were either prioritized in evacuation, or simply lucky.
+I reasoned that people closer to the lifeboats would likely have a better shot of survival, as would rich folks, and finally groups  who were either prioritized in evacuation (perhaps women and children?).
 Therefore, I set the following goals:

-1. Find some way to predict each person's position on the boat (what deck? left side?)
+1. Find some way to predict each person's position on the boat (what deck? which side?)
 2. Improve demographic info (including finding missing ages, and fine-tuning titles)
 3. Make meaningful groupings of the passengers